AdaCore/why3/doc/syntaxref.rst

 parentheses.

-Finally, any identifier, term, formula, or expression in a WhyML source can be tagged either with a string *attribute* or a
+Finally, any identifier, term, formula, or expression in a WhyML source can be tagged either with a string :token:`attribute` or a
 location:

 .. productionlist::